 It is not hard to set up the Hopfield net to recall the TIP letters from partial data.
 What we'd need is some rule for "sculpting" the energy landscape, so that local minima correspond to the letters "T", "I", and "P".
 We will see how to do this in the next lecture, when we study Hopfield's generalization of the discrete model to one in which neurons have a graded response.
 At that point we will show how the Hopfield net overcomes limitations of the linear associator.
 Remember the linear network fails to make discrete decisions when given superimposed inputs.

-In the rest of this section, we show how the Hopfield and related algorithms can be applied to constraint satisfaction problems.
-We'll also see examples of the the local minima problem.
+In the rest of this section, we show how the Hopfield and related algorithms can be used to solve a constraint satisfaction problem.

 Constraint satisfaction